motoridersd/att-opnsense-ipv6/README.md

 1. Under `General Configuration`, set the `IPv6 Configuration Type` to `Track Interface`
 1. Under `Track IPv6 Interface`, set the `IPv6 Interface` to the `WAN` interface name
 1. Set the `IPv6 Prefix ID` to the correlated PD number configured in the configuration file from earlier
+2. Check the `Allow manual adjustment of DHCPv6 and Router Advertisements` box
 1. Click on the `Save` button and apply the changes

 **Example:**